anisul12345/To-do-List-/README.md

 # To-do list
-A website where individuals can securely keep a record of their to do list in a digital format.
+A website where individuals or groups can keep a record of their to-do list in a digital format.

 # Online To-do list Website

-A web-based personal diary application built with HTML, CSS and JavaScript.
+A web-based application built with HTML, CSS and JavaScript.

 ## Features